aracelym210/gitbook-tech-notes/aws/cloud-practitioner-essentials.md

 ### Decision flow for containerized apps
 If your usecase is running Docker container-based workloads on AWS, first you need to choose an orchestration tool - *Amazon ECS* or *Amazon EKS*, **THEN** you must choose platform - EC2, which is requires traditional mangement processes or AWS Fartgate, which is a serverless compute service that is managed for you.

+### Definitions
+- **Cloud computing:** The on-demand delivery of IT resources over the internet with pay as you go pricing
+-